willllhallll/protonvpn-tray-status/README.md

 ### Note on Authentication Errors

 If a connection is dropped uncleanly, i.e. via network loss, or if you try and make a number of repeated connection attempts, ProtonVPN sometimes fails to properly track the number of active connections on your account.
 This is reported to the ProtonVPN CLI as an authentication error.
 If this is the case for you when trying to connect, and you are certain you have used the correct OpenVPN Client Credentials in `protonvpn init`, then the only solution is to please wait a little while before trying to reconnect (or bug ProtonVPN to make things better).
+Make a brew, take a stroll, let time tick by for a minute or so.

 ### Status